vigorousnorth/MaineCampaignFinance2018/readme.md

  Shawn Moody            :  401
  (Other)                : 3727
 ~~~~
-This tells me that, of the complete data18 dataframe that I loaded from the CSV file, there are 11,590 rows that are blank in the “CandidateName” field (these are probably donations to PACs and/or ballot questions), plus 1,184 rows that represent donations to Janet Mills, 942 rows for Adam Cote, and so on.
+This tells me that, of the complete data18 dataframe that I loaded from the CSV file, there are 11,590 rows that are blank in the `CandidateName` field (these are probably donations to PACs and/or ballot questions), plus 1,184 rows that represent donations to Janet Mills, 942 rows for Adam Cote, and so on.

 It also tells me that, if I’m filtering out all the PAC and ballot question donations, my final result should be no larger than 8,500 rows (I’m starting with just under 19,000 rows, and subtracting out 11,590 rows that have no candidate specified).
 Again, you’ll be dealing with more rows, but this summary data can give you a ballpark estimate.

-This column offers one approach to subsetting the data: I could just use my “==” operators with an “||” (OR) Boolean statement to get all the rows where the CandidateName column is equal to “Janet Mills” OR “Mr. Adam Roland Cote” OR “Shawn Moody” OR... etc. etc.
+This column offers one approach to subsetting the data: I could just use my `==` operators with an `|` (OR) Boolean statement to get all the rows where the `CandidateName` column is equal to “Janet Mills” OR “Mr. Adam Roland Cote” OR “Shawn Moody” OR... etc. etc.

 (don’t actually type this in; there’s a better way)

 `>  data18[((data18$CandidateName =="Shawn Moody") | (data18$CandidateName =="Janet Mills") | [and so on, and so on…]`

 That’s pretty unwieldy.
-Also, there are some candidates whose names appear in multiple spellings in this dataset (Teresea Hayes and “HON.
-TERESEA M HAYES” for instance).
+Also, there are some candidates whose names appear in multiple spellings in this dataset (`Teresea Hayes` and `HON.
+TERESEA M HAYES` for instance).

 There’s a better way to do this.
-We’re going to look at the first column in the dataframe, the “OrgID” column.
+We’re going to look at the first column in the dataframe, the `OrgID` column.
 This is a unique identifier for each campaign.
 This way, we don’t need to worry about strange spellings in the CandidateName column.

 Here are the OrgIDs for active candidates as of May: